lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 optimiser---hence its popularity in classical compilers.
 When operations are defined based on qubit references, the compiler must carefully track the ordering of these operations: operations on the same qubit must always be applied in order.
-Through multi-qubit gates, this also imposes a (partial) ordering on operations across different qubits.
+Through multi-qubit gates, this also imposes a partial ordering on operations across different qubits that must be respected.

 SSA values remove this dependency tracking altogether: the notion of physical qubit disappears, and the ordering of statements becomes irrelevant.
-All that matters is connecting each use of a value (i.e. occurrence as an input on the right-hand side of an IR statement) with its _unique_ definition on the left-hand side of another statement.
+All that matters is connecting each _use_ of a value (i.e. an input to an operation) with its _unique_ definition, the output of a previous operation.

 ---

-All the concepts of minIR embed themselves very easily within the MLIR-based quantum IRs and the Hugr IR @Hugr.
+All the concepts of minIR embed themselves very easily within the MLIR-based quantum IRs and the HUGR IR @Hugr.
 In this sense, our toy IR serves as the minimum denominator across IRs and compiler technologies so that proposals and contributions we are about to make can be applied regardless of the underlying technical details.

-By waiving goodbye to the circuit model, we have been able to integrate much of the theory of traditional compiler design, bringing us much closer to traditional compiler research and the large-scale software infrastructure that is already available.
+By waiving goodbye to the circuit model, we have been able to integrate much of the theory of traditional compiler design, bringing us in the process much closer to traditional compiler research and the large-scale software infrastructure that is already available.
 This gives us access to all the classical optimisation and program transformation techniques developed over decades.
 Using structured control flow, we were also able to model linear resources such as qubits well---by using value semantics and SSA, checking that no-cloning is not violated is as simple as checking that each linear value is used exactly once.

 Finally, this new design is also extremely extensible.
 Not only does it support arbitrary operations, but the type system is also very flexible.
 There is